 A yellow Holiday Inn hotel comes into view on the north side of the highway.
 The McClure Tunnel, which carries traffic under the Palisades, will bring the ocean into view for the first time in Santa Monica.
 Photo taken 11/22/07.

 Built between 1935 and 1939 as part of Alternate U.S. 101, the Robert E. McClure (Palisades) Tunnel is a historic resource in the greater Los Angeles transportation network.
 The tunnel is not wide enough to meet Interstate standards and thus is not a part of Interstate 10.
-However, it is part of a dramatic and fitting end to a long Interstate highway.
+However, it is part of a dramatic and fitting end to a long Interstate route.
 Photo taken 11/22/07.

 After passing through the Palisades, the McClure Tunnel brings California 1 motorists to the beach in Santa Monica.
 Photo taken 11/22/07.

 California 1 turns from west to north to parallel the beach on the west and the Palisades to the east.
-An onramp will join the Pacific Coast Highway from the right.
+An on-ramp will join the Pacific Coast Highway from the right.
 Photo taken 11/22/07.

 The first California 1 north reassurance shield after the Interstate 10 merge is posted shortly thereafter.
 Several pedestrian bridges cross over the Pacific Coast Highway to facilitate pedestrian movements across the very busy roadway.
 During peak beach hours, this section of highway can be severely congested.
 Photo taken 11/22/07.

-This view looks north on California 1/Pacific Coast Highway from a pedestrian bridge in Santa Monica.
+This view looks north on California 1 (Pacific Coast Highway) from a pedestrian bridge in Santa Monica.
 Photo taken 11/11/09.

 Several houses line the west side of California 1, and the Palisades line the east side as a pedestrian bridge crosses the highway.
 From here, California 1 proceeds northwest along the coast toward Malibu.
 Photo taken 11/22/07.